Skip to the main content

 Duties

 Radiological technologists produce images of body structures.
-These images are displayed on computer monitors, recorded video or closed circuit television systems.
+These images are displayed on computer monitors, recorded video, or closed-circuit television systems.

 In general, radiological technologists:

-• help patients prepare for procedures (when needed)
+• Help patients prepare for procedures

-• watch over patients during procedures
+• Watch over patients during procedures

-• ensure patient comfort and privacy
+• Ensure patient comfort and privacy

-• interpret physicians’ requests for radiological exams
+• Interpret physicians’ requests for radiological exams

-• position patients and equipment correctly
+• Position patients and equipment correctly

-• inject contrast media (when needed)
+• Inject contrast media when needed

-• use diagnostic imaging equipment to produce quality images that help with diagnosis
+• Use diagnostic imaging equipment to produce quality images that help with diagnosis

-• recognize various anatomical structures radiographed
+• Recognize various the anatomical structures being radiographed

-• check images to ensure high-quality results
+• Check images to ensure high-quality results

-• follow radiation protection practices, regulations and philosophy to reduce risk to everyone
+• Follow radiation protection practices, regulations, and philosophy to reduce risk to everyone

-• assist in invasive procedures
+• Assist in invasive procedures

-• provide patient aftercare instructions (when needed).
+• Provide patient aftercare instructions when needed

 Working Conditions